Barilla Logo

 Barilla Logo 1910

 In 1910, the company decided to expand the number of manufactured goods seriously.
 For example, it was then that the mass production of egg paste was launched.
 For the brand to be recognizable throughout Italy, it was decided to create a logo.
 Its author was Ettore Vernizzi.
-The logo is made in the form of an emblem, reflecting the procedure for creating egg paste.
+The logo is an emblem, reflecting the procedure for creating egg paste.
 An apprentice of a noble baker holds a large egg from which the yolk flows into a kneader, where there is already flour.
 This image was used for marketing purposes by the company until the early 1930s.
-Below the image, you can see the verbal inscription “Marca Depositata.”
+Below the image is the verbal inscription “Marca Depositata.”
 However, the company name is missing.

 1918 – 1921